ECMWFCode4Earth/fire-forecast/README.md

  * `validation.hdf`

 ### 4. Train a model
 The data is now ready for the training of a model.
 The model as well as the parameters for the training process are specified via a configuration file in the `yaml` format which is human and machine readable.
-An example is found in the directory `~/software/fire-forecast/fire_forecast/deep_learning/configs/example_residual.yaml`.
+An example given here: `~/software/fire-forecast/fire_forecast/deep_learning/configs/example_residual.yaml`.
 We will build upon this for our training.

 Again create a directory for the training output, namely the model checkpoints, the validation loss and the config.
 To configure the run we will copy the example config and adjust it to our needs:
 ```
 mkdir ~/data/run0